-Tara Dawson McGuinness is a senior advisor to New America's National Network.
+Tara Dawson McGuinness is a senior fellow and a senior advisor to New America's National Network and Public Interest Technology programs.
 Her work lies at the intersection of public policy creation and implementation and citizen and community voices.
-McGuinness joins New America to extend her work overseeing the federal teams working alongside city, non-profit, and philanthropic leaders in Detroit, Baltimore, and Flint, and many other communities, during the Obama administration.
-Her fellowship will focus on the capacity challenges that cities and counties face, with a lens on low-opportunity communities, data, and management.
+McGuinness joined New America after leaving the Obama administration where she oversaw the federal teams working alongside city, non-profit, and philanthropic leaders in Detroit, Baltimore, and Flint, and many other communities, during the Obama administration.
+McGuinness researches networks and how they help cities and counties tackle challenges as well as ways technology, management and new data practices can be used to tackle inequity.

 Prior to joining the Obama administration, McGuinness was the executive director of the Center for American Progress Action Fund.
 She has spent nearly two decades working with local leaders, foundations, and citizen networks on a wide range of projects aimed at elevating citizens in the policy process.
 McGuinness is a graduate of the University of Pennsylvania in urban studies.